 regimen."
 7 Source:

-NOTE: A mini transplant is often called a non-ablative or
+intensity (or mini) transplant is also called a non-ablative or

 How to make stem cell transplantation less toxic